gee-community/arcgis-earthengine-toolbox/docs/04 Authentication Tools.md

-# ArcGEE Connector User Guide: Authentication tools
+# ArcGIS Earth Engine Toolbox User Guide: Authentication tools
 These tools help you get connected to your cloud project and Earth Engine.

 ## Authenticate Earth Engine